ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 This endpoint is used to discover the capabilities and current configuration of a transparency service implementing this specification.

-The Transparency Service responds with a dictionary of configuration elements.
+The Transparency Service responds with a CBOR map of configuration elements.
 These elements are Transparency-Service specific.

 Contents of bodies are informative examples only.